Lentil Mushroom Ragu

 How to make this Vegan Ragu

-2. Stir in mushrooms, cooked lentils, herbs, and tomato puree.
+2. Stir in mushrooms, cooked lentils, herbs, and tomatoes.

 4. Season and serve, finish with freshly grated parm or homemade parm flavor seasoning.